 IDEA is a course/instructor evaluation system.
-Essential and Important objectives have been selected by the Instructor which represent the goals/development to be achieved during and as a result of completing Chem 214.
-Near the end of the semester, an email is sent by IDEA administrators requesting completion of the IDEA course/instructor rating for Chem 214-002.
-Essential and important objectives are discussed with students the first day of lab.
+Essential and Important objectives have been selected by the Instructor representing goals to be achieved during/because of completing Chem 214.
+Near the semester's end, an email is sent by IDEA administrators requesting completion of IDEA course/instructor rating for Chem 214-002.
+Essential and important objectives are discussed with students on the 1st day.